Rethinking player evaluation in sports: Goals above expectation and beyond

 where $\lambda_C$ is a covariance parameter assumed to be constant over all matches and $\lambda_{i j m}$ is the expected number of goals for team $i$ against team $j$ in match $m$, which are modeled as

 where $\beta_0$ is a common intercept and $\text{att}_i$ and $\text{def}_j$ are the attacking and defensive strength parameters of teams $i$ and $j$, respectively.
-Since the ratings are unique up to addition by a constant, the constraint that the sum of the ratings has to equal zero is used.
+Since the attacking and defensive parameters are unique up to addition by a constant, the constraint that the sum of these has to equal zero is used.
 The last term $h$ represents the home effect and is only added if team $i$ plays at home.
 Note that the bivariate Poisson model corresponds to an independent Poisson model if $\lambda_C=0$.